burness/simpleML/README.md

 Then, I will use NN to do some work in NLP.
 TODO: modify the backproparation to be a faster one by use matrix computation instead of loop

+### Word2vec
+This is a simple Word2vec which is based on the CS22d Pset1.